waschmaschvanlu/Ludaro-Ads/README.md

-# Ludaro-Boilerplate
+# Ludaro-Ads
-a Boilerplate Resource for me to just start scripting stuff! :)
+this is an ESX Script that just does ads, /ads